sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(parseExample('pizza', 'js', 'foo bar')).toEqual({content: 'pizza', lang: 'js', settings: {foo: true, bar: true}}) -->

-Here, we’re creating an object with three fields, one of which, `settings`, is optional.
-We’re doing this by mutating the initial `example` object in the two cases when it should have this optional field.
+In the code above, we create an object with three fields, one of which, `settings`, is optional.
+We do this by mutating the initial `example` object in the two cases when it should have this optional field.

 I prefer to see the whole object shape in a single place, instead of having to read the whole function to find all possible object shape variations.
 Usually, it doesn’t matter whether a property has an `undefined` value or doesn’t exist at all.
 I haven’t seen any cases where it mattered for a good reason.
 Even better is to use an empty array or object instead of `undefined` because it often simplifies the code and reduces the number of conditions.